AussiePete2015/dn-storm/docs/Supported-Config-Params.md

 * **`worker_childopts`**: used to set the JVM options for the task workers; defaults to `-Xmx768m` if unspecified

 ## Interface names vs. interface descriptions
-For some operating systems on some platforms, it can be difficult (if not impossible) to determine the name of the interface that should be passed into the playbook using the `storm_iface` parameter that we described, above.
+For some operating systems on some platforms, it can be difficult (if not impossible) to determine the name of the interface that should be passed into the playbook using the `data_iface` parameter that we described, above.
 In those situations, the playbook in this repository provides an alternative; specifying that interface using the `iface_description_array` parameter instead.

 Put quite simply, the `iface_description_array` lets you specify a description for each of the networks that you are interested in, then retrieve the names of those networks on each machine in a variable that can be used elsewhere in the playbook.
 To accomplish this, the `iface_description_array` is defined as an array of hashes (one per interface), each of which include the following fields: